Trigger Point Injections in Dallas, Frisco, Prosper, and Wylie, TX

 What Are Trigger Points?

-A trigger point refers to a tender or painful spot in the muscle.
+A trigger point refers to a tender or painful spot in the skeletal muscle.
 Some describe this point as feeling like a knot and, when touched, pain triggers the area within the muscle that’s irritated due to stress or overstimulation.
 As the pain gradually radiates, this can impact a person’s postures.

 When the musculoskeletal system becomes overstimulated, painful trigger points within the muscle or joint can cause sensitivity, irritation, and tenderness.
 Sometimes, the pain radiates in a different area than it originated.
 This is called referred pain.
 An example of this could include tension headaches when the chronic pain condition’s source appears to be radiating from the back of your neck.